sadiklaliwala/Easrms/README.md

 ## Key Technical Highlights

+### Auth: localStorage Bearer Tokens (not HttpOnly Cookies)
+The original SRS specified HttpOnly cookies for JWT storage.
+During production deployment, Chrome blocks HttpOnly cookies set by the backend (Render) as third-party cookies when the frontend is on a different root domain (Vercel) — even with `SameSite=None; Secure`.
+The auth was migrated to **localStorage Bearer tokens** sent as `Authorization: Bearer <token>` headers, which work correctly across origins. `credentials: 'include'` was removed from RTK Query's `fetchBaseQuery` accordingly.

 ### Why Dapper alongside EF Core?
 EF Core handles all writes, simple reads, and entity management. **Dapper** is used specifically for dashboard queries, filtered paginated listings, and SLA summary queries — places where raw SQL gives significant performance gains over LINQ-generated queries with multiple joins.
 This hybrid approach gives the best of both worlds: clean entity management with EF Core, and raw SQL performance with Dapper for complex read scenarios.

 ### CQRS Pattern
 The backend follows CQRS (Command Query Responsibility Segregation) via MediatR.
 Every feature is a Command (write) or Query (read) handler, keeping business logic isolated, testable, and easy to extend without touching unrelated code.

-### JWT in HttpOnly Cookies
-JWTs are stored in HttpOnly cookies (not localStorage), making them inaccessible to JavaScript and protecting against XSS attacks.
-The frontend uses `credentials: 'include'` in RTK Query's `fetchBaseQuery` to send cookies automatically with every request.

 ### Refresh Token with Rotation
 Every login issues both an access token (short-lived) and a refresh token (longer-lived, stored in DB).
 On expiry, the refresh token generates a new access token.
-Revoke token endpoint invalidates the refresh token on logout, preventing reuse.
+The revoke token endpoint invalidates the refresh token on logout, preventing reuse.

+### RTK Query Cache Reset on Logout
+`refetchOnFocus` and `refetchOnReconnect` are disabled globally to prevent re-authentication triggers after logout.
+On logout, both `clearCredentials()` and `api.util.resetApiState()` are dispatched to fully flush the RTK Query cache — without this, stale cached data from the previous session remains in memory.

+### SignalR Real-time Notifications
+SignalR is used for real-time push notifications on status changes and assignments.
+Because auth uses Bearer tokens (not cookies), the SignalR hub connection uses `accessTokenFactory` to inject the token from the Redux store on every connection, ensuring authenticated hub connections work correctly cross-origin.

+### Background Email Retry Worker
+A .NET `BackgroundService` runs continuously and retries failed email sends via Resend.
+Failed emails are queued and retried with backoff, ensuring transactional emails (OTP, status notifications) are eventually delivered even if the initial send fails.

+### PostgreSQL Migration Gotchas
+The project was migrated from SQL Server to PostgreSQL (Neon) for production.
+Key differences encountered:
+- `COUNT` in PostgreSQL returns `long`, not `int` — requires explicit casting in Dapper result classes
+- Dynamic Dapper queries produce casing-inconsistent columns on PostgreSQL — typed private result classes are used instead of `dynamic`
+- `RETURNING id` replaces `SCOPE_IDENTITY()` for insert-and-return-id patterns
+- All Dapper queries in `RequestQueries.cs` and `DashboardQueries.cs` were updated for PostgreSQL syntax

 ### FluentValidation
 All business-level and DB-level validations are handled by FluentValidation validators, keeping controllers thin and validation logic centralised and reusable.

-### BCrypt Password Hashing
-Passwords are never stored in plain text.
-BCrypt with a work factor is used for hashing, making brute-force attacks computationally expensive.

-### AutoMapper
-All entity-to-DTO and DTO-to-entity mappings are handled by AutoMapper profiles, keeping handlers free of manual mapping code.

-### Serilog Structured Logging
-Serilog provides structured, queryable logs for API errors, important business actions (approvals, assignments, escalations), and exception details — making production debugging significantly easier than plain text logs.

 ### SLA Status Computation
-SLA status is computed both on the backend (stored `IsSLABreached` flag updated on every status change) and derived on the frontend using `getSLAStatus.ts`:
+SLA status is computed both on the backend (stored `IsSLABreached` flag updated event-driven on every status change — not via a scheduled worker) and derived on the frontend using `getSLAStatus.ts`:

 | Condition | Result |
 |---|---|